Classes and Objects

 return self.radius * 2

-is an attribute of the Circle
+is an attribute and diameter()

 Class methods must have self